aqeelanwar/MaskTheFace/readme.md

 ![cover_photo](images/run.png)
 ### Arguments
 * __--path__: is used to provide the path of the image file or the directory containing face images.
 * __--mask_type__: is used to select the mask to be applied.
-Available options are 'N95', 'surgical_blue', 'surgical_green', 'cloth'.
+Available options are 'N95', 'surgical_blue', 'surgical_green', 'cloth', 'empty' and 'inpaint'.
 More masks will be added
 * __--verbose__: used to display useful messages during conversion

 ## Features:
 ### Support for both single and multi-face images: